basnetlachu/memopt/PHASE2_IMPLEMENTATION.md

 4. **Orchestration**: Kubernetes-compatible health probes
 5. **Alerting**: Prometheus metrics for proactive monitoring

-Combined with Phase 1 crash prevention, MemOpt is now production-ready for 10,000 GPU deployments.
+Combined with Phase 1 crash prevention, Memopt is now production-ready for 10,000 GPU deployments.

 **Ready for Phase 2 validation and deployment.**